Teeth in a Day

 - You won't have to remove the bridges for cleaning and storing as you do with dentures.

 - No uncomfortable or awkward upper palatal portion.

-This is truly a life changing procedure for patients with regards to confidence and even overall health and aesthetics!
+This is truly a life-changing procedure for patients with regard to confidence and even overall health and aesthetics!